CaptainSapphire/hf-website/README.md

 - rename pages
 - move pages to the folder --> update the header on each page
 - move images to folder --> update the images on each page
+- see if forman wants a "hire for performances" aspect to this site